jsharma19/perform2021-quality-gates/lab-guides/00_Environment_Overview/Readme.md

 ![dynatrace1](./assets/d1.png)

 As you see, it's difficult to locate an specific service with the current configuration, next we are going to solve that by creating service tags.
+This would allow us to identify our services in later labs.

 #### Part 1: Create a Naming Rule for Process Groups
 1. Go to **Settings**, **Process and containers**, and click on **Process group naming**.